 As a leader, spending half-days of prayer in a regular cycle—monthly, every 6 weeks—will give you connection with God and connection with the seasons God is working.
 It is spiritual breath to your soul.
-Now, I suspect if you are normal and you don't do this you either feel guilty because you know you should and haven’t or you feel a sense of pride cause you already do.
+Now, I suspect if you don't do this, you either feel guilty because you know you should and haven’t or you feel a sense of pride cause you already do.
 No need for self-pity if you haven’t.
 It’s a friendly reminder to get back to the first things.
-Lay it into your iCal now.
-Pick a place and time and purpose for the next 3 months.
-Just three months.
+Pick a place and time and purpose for prayer for the next 3 months.

 If you need help making plans to pray, download our FREE eBook "Personal Prayer Life" today!

-2. Plan out where you think God wants to take your congregation.
-What do you think they need to mature in this year?
+How do you think the people in your congregation need to mature in this year?
+Are you aware of what is happening in the personal lives of your people?
 In their relationships with one another — marriage, parents, friendships, etc. What growth needs to happen personally with them?
 Do many come from a deeply wounded past?
-Are you aware of what is happening in the personal lives of your people?
+Are there particular idols you recognize?
+Spiritual drought?
+Prayerlessness?
+Do you know their identity in Christ?

 How about missionally in the city?
 God has a mission and he has a church for his mission.
 What is God’s mission for your church?
 How do you prepare the people for that mission?
-What is destination in those areas?
+What is destination in those areas in 2019?

 Your job is to help them figure out how they develop.
 People are busy and you cannot waste their time with rudderless leadership.

-What kind of person do you want to be at the close of 2016?
+What kind of person do you want to be at the end of this year?
 Where do you need to grow and develop as a man or woman?
 Where does Jesus want to work in me as his disciple?
 He knows and he is speaking.
-How does his Gospel want to work in my life this year?
+How does his Gospel want to work in your life this year?

-Are you at the 5-7 year mark?
-Many young church leaders and pastors feel confused or discouraged about what to do next.
+Remember, you don’t have struggle in church ministry alone.
+Many church leaders and pastors feel confused or discouraged about how to help their ministry thrive.
 The tendency during this season is to believe God must intend someone else to “take it to the next level.”
-The next level, unfortunately, is almost always down.
 Don’t walk away from your investment!
-CMM’s NEXT 5-7 will guide the church through a process of identifying and implementing practical, measurable, gospel-focused ministry practices that sharpen the God given mission and improve the health of the local church.
-Learn more today!
+Having a church coach can make a difference!

 Dr. Tom Wood